What matters most is still

 decisions improve when relevant value is present not after it’s already gone.

-aixoma turns everyday professional interactions
+AIXOMA turns everyday professional interactions

 not for every hotel.

-Where professional value is taken seriously.
+Where professional value is taken seriously before it disappears.

 Not as something to be captured, optimized or reported